-As a movement, we need ambitious organisations and serious preparations to build best practices and people power that is focused on pursuing audacious yet achievable goals.
+As a movement, we need ambitious organisations and serious preparations to build best practice and people power that is focused on pursuing audacious yet achievable goals.
 Momentum-driven Organising complements the existing campaigning that is playing the 'Inside Game'.

-An introduction to 'Momentum-driven Organising' is available on YouTube as a 45-minute talk delivered by Laila Kassam (search 'How we will win Animal Freedom - Laila Kassam').
+An introduction to 'Momentum-driven Organising' is available here as a 45-minute talk, delivered by Laila Kassam (2019); and as a short read here.